 House Bill (HB) 7087, which would merge New College and Florida Polytechnic University into the University of Florida (UF), was officially declared dead in the Florida Legislature on Friday, March 6.
-This declaration came before a scheduled floor vote on Monday, March 9 and after the bill passed two House committees.
+This declaration came before a floor vote scheduled for Monday, March 9 and after the bill passed two House committees.
 No companion bill was ever introduced in the Senate.

-“It wasn’t going to get the support in the Senate so we abandoned it,” House Speaker José Oliva said after the House adjourned late Friday evening.
+“It wasn’t going to get support in the Senate, so we abandoned it,” House Speaker José Oliva said after the House adjourned late Friday evening.
 “It’s a shame, but that’s the process.”

 Three amendments were proposed to the bill before it was postponed on Friday.
 Good proposed the first at 12:39 p.m. on Wednesday, March 4.
 The amendment called for a study to be conducted by the Office of Program Policy Analysis and Government Accountability (OPPAGA) to analyze the impact of a merger on the three institutions and their students.